BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/venth.md

 **<a href="https://www.wowhead.com/spell=316958/ashen-hallow" data-wowhead="spell=316958"></a>:**

-A very powerful healing and damage cooldown, this might be hard to get value out of in pug groups since you have to pull very aggressively around this whenever it's available.
+A very powerful healing and damage cooldown that will allow your group to do pulls they would not been able to do with other healers.
+Keep in mind this might be hard to get value out of in pug group since you will be forced to pull very aggressively around this whenever it's available.

 **Soulbind & Conduits:**